Post OTCF

 Dimensions of the station: 42 X 26 X 20cm.
 The buttons of right-hand side are reserved for the emission, those of left are for the reception.

 The microphone (on the right) is suspended with an bracket.
 The center two sites for cards jack make it possible to use two helmets ear-phones simultaneously (one of them is in place).
-On the left the wire of food are to be connected to a battery primary.
+On the left the sons of food are to be connected to a primary battery.

 Station OTCF must be connected to an antenna by means of a feeder consisted a cable (electric wire light) twisted (to prevent that it does not make antenna) with two drivers, of which the length cannot exceed 15m approximately, because beyond 15m the losses of power on line become too important.
-However the antenna must be outside the fort because the frequencies used do not cross the reinforced concrete.
-All this to say that station OTCF, in spite of its compactness and its electric autonomy, cannot be installed anywhere in the fort.
+However the antenna must be outside the fortification because the frequencies used do not cross the reinforced concrete.
+All this to say that station OTCF, in spite of its portability, cannot be installed anywhere.
 It must be positioned close to outside.
-This does not present any main issue if it is not the fact that it would have been preferable that this type of material is directly easy to handle by the officers of the PC.
-One can indeed suppose that the latter need to converse on line, for example with a reconnaissance aircraft or troops moving, would be this only to regulate a shooting.
+This does not pose any main issue if it is not the fact that it would have been preferable that this kind of material is directly easy to handle by the officers of the PC, generally far from surface.
+One can, indeed, suppose that the latter need to converse on line, for example with a reconnaissance aircraft or troops moving, would be this only to regulate a shooting.

 The antenna is a mast dipole of 2,5m top, assembled to residence outside the work, which obliges to install the station in a given room and, in theory, always the same one.